goblinhack/c-plus-plus-examples/initializer_lists_with_custom_vector/README.md

 Would it be nice to use initializer_list in your own class?
 Of course it would!
 All you need to do is add the following to your container class:
-In days of old, to populate a list or a vector in C++ you had to do:
 ```C++
     #include <initializer_list>
     #include <vector>